apache/fineract/README.md

 [How to Release Apache Fineract](https://cwiki.apache.org/confluence/x/DRwIB) documents the process how we make the source code that is available here in this git repository into a binary release ZIP available on http://fineract.apache.org.

+Guideline for new Feature commits involving Refactoring: If you are submitting PR for a new Feature, and it involves refactoring, try to differentiate "new Feature code" with "Refactored" by placing them in different commits.
+This helps review to review your code faster.

 More Information
 ============